 Is Her Art Being Phased Out?

 People think the sign painting trade is on the way out, but Kim and her fellow window artists prove otherwise.
-Kim’s website, started in 2013, holds a database that puts business owners in touch with window artists nationwide.
+Kim started a website in 2013, holds a database that puts business owners in touch with window artists nationwide.
 “Our goal is to feature at least one professional window sign painting artist in every major metropolitan area across the United States,” she offers.

 Computers Versus Human Hands